awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

  This action results in a status of `Stopping` until the deployment is `Stopped`\.
 After the deployment has reached a `Stopped` status, you can start a new bulk deployment\.

-### Check ErrorDetails<a name="w4aac14c23b9"></a>
+### Check ErrorDetails<a name="w4aac12c28c23b9"></a>

- Run the `GetBulkDeploymentStatus` command to return a JSON payload that contains detailed information about any bulk deployment execution failure\.
+ Run the `GetBulkDeploymentStatus` command to return a JSON payload that contains information about any bulk deployment execution failure\.

 ```
   "Message": "string",